 Steps

-Electronic payments to accounts at the same bank happen straightaway.
-Those to accounts at other banks take longer and depend on when the payment was set up, the payment type, and when the bank processes the payment.
+Electronic payments to accounts at the same bank happen straight away.
+Those to accounts at most other banks will happen on the same day, and the exact time of the day will depend on the bank.
 Payments between banks consist of the following steps:

 • A customer instructs his or her bank (the sending bank) to make a payment.